Restructuring and Redundancy

 The Department of Labour’s regular forecasting activity and environmental scanning of the economy point to employment growth slowing over the next five years.
 In particular the manufacturing primary processing sector is forecast to barely grow over the next five years.
 These projections have been used to identify industries that are more likely to experience adverse labour market events.
 The industries within the manufacturing sector are very diverse but the specific industries that may be at a larger risk of job losses in the medium term are the Food, Beverage & Tobacco, Textiles & Apparel, Wood & Paper Products, Metal Product, Machinery & Equipment and Furniture Manufacturing Industries (which together employ around 160,000 people).
 These industries are exposed to outsourcing risks, have low projected employment growth and generally have large sites that would have a significant impact were they to close down.

 At risk communities have been identified by examining current regional and employment data on the types of industries in these communities which are potentially exposed to a company or industry restructuring and large site closures.
 Areas considered are outside of the main urban centres which have a much greater ability to absorb employment shocks.
 The analysis showed that there are 61 non-metropolitan areas across New Zealand where more than 20 percent of employment, or 100 employees, are concentrated in a single industry (which may or may not be concentrated in a single firm).
-The attached maps in appendix G show the geographical locations of these at risk areas (The Appendix can be obtained upon your request).
+The attached maps in Appendix G show the geographical locations of these at risk areas.

 While many industries have some concentration in small areas, there are two or three main industries that dominate the data.
 Meat and Meat Processing, and Dairy Product Manufacturing are the two most frequently identified industries.
 Timber and its related industries are the next largest group of industries.
 There is a reasonable geographical spread of these concentrated areas of employment.
 There is a high share of concentrated employment in Waikato, but most regions in the North Island have some areas where employment is concentrated in a single industry.
 There is less concentrated employment in the South Island, with a high proportion of it located in Southland.